thamcheongkit/react-training-advanced-react-video-code-snippet/README.md

 # What is it?

-Before and after code snippet from free video course [at React Training](https://courses.reacttraining.com/courses/advanced-react/lectures/3058832)
+Before and after code snippet from free video course [at React Training](https://courses.reacttraining.com/courses/advanced-react/lectures/3058832)**

+** user now required to register and enroll the course to access the materials

 * [Hackernews mentioned](https://news.ycombinator.com/item?id=15751850)